shoaib2000857/MiniDoom/README.md

-# Doom Clone Web App
+# DOOM on the Web

-A simple Doom-style first-person shooter built with Next.js and TypeScript.
-Uses HTML5 Canvas and a basic raycasting engine for rendering.
+A tribute to the classic DOOM, playable right in your browser!
+Built with Next.js and TypeScript, this site features a DOOM-themed interface and runs the original DOOM shareware using [js-dos](https://js-dos.com/).

 ## Features

-- Basic 3D raycasting engine (Wolfenstein/Doom style)
+- **Play the real DOOM shareware** in your browser (via DOSBox emulation)
+- DOOM-inspired UI and styling throughout the site
+- Large, centered game area with fullscreen support
-- Keyboard controls (WASD to move, arrows to turn)
+- Keyboard controls (just like the original DOOM)
-- Responsive web app
+- No downloads required

 ## Getting Started